Brandon1126/DistributedMachineLearning/README.md

             Cost per hour:  0.752 USD per Hour

-Notes: The T4 GPU is a datacenter GPU that has ML in mind, so it's no surprise that we see a speedup in ML training performance, despite having half the vCPUs.
-Note that this instance is cheaper than the previous.
+Notes: Virtually the same as the previous instance.
+I threw this in here just to show that additional vCPUs don't matter all that much for ML, as shown previously

-# 2x_g4dn.2xlarge:  16 vCPU - 2 GPU (2x Nvidia Tesla T4) - Up to 25 Gigabit Network
+# 2x_g4dn.2xlarge:  16 vCPU - 2 GPUs (2x Nvidia Tesla T4) - Up to 25 Gigabit Network

       Initialization time:  17.63s